 - 52% of institutional investors perform continuous transaction monitoring to ensure compliance with FATF guidelines.

-- Regulatory sandboxes in Singapore, Switzerland, and the UAE attracted 37% of global institutional investors in 2025.
+- Regulatory sandboxes in Singapore, Switzerland, and the UAE attracted 37% of global institutional investors.

 - 29% of surveyed institutions developed proprietary compliance frameworks, integrating AI tools to manage dynamic regulatory landscapes.